-Tourists no longer want to be just tourists; instead, they aspire to be travelers.
-They seek to have unique, exciting experiences that adapt to their tastes.
-They exhaustively look for them on the Internet, check out what influencers are sharing, they ask friends, and through all this searching, they set out on their adventure while sharing it live on their social media profiles.
+When it comes to tourism, we no longer want to be just tourists; instead, we aspire to be travelers.
+We seek to have unique, exciting experiences that adapt to their tastes.
+We exhaustively look for them on the Internet, check out what influencers are sharing, we ask our friends, and through all this searching, we set out on their adventure while sharing it live on our social media profiles.

-Travelers are now more demanding than ever; that's why industry players are experiencing an unprecedented transformation to adapt to this new paradigm.
-Technology has turned into reliable allies to be able to innovate and offer personalized experiences to consumers, leading to the emergence of new tourism apps, chatbots that answer travelers' questions, voice assistants inside hotel rooms, and more.
+It’s a fact that travelers are now more demanding than ever; that’s why industry players are experiencing an unprecedented transformation to adapt to this new paradigm.
+Technology has turned into a reliable ally to innovate and offer personalized experiences to consumers, leading to the emergence of new tourism apps, chatbots that answer travelers’ questions, voice assistants inside hotel rooms, and more.

-At the end of 2018, TripAdvisor followed this path by launching a new website and app with the aim of becoming the “most personalized and connected community for travelers.”
-Just like on Facebook or Twitter, users will now be able to follow brands, influencers, or friends that create content related to their interests, get information to help plan their trips, and also book different services directly from the TripAdvisor platform.
+At the end of 2018, TripAdvisor followed this path by launching a new website and app to become the “most personalized and connected community for travelers.”
+What’s at the heart of the tourism app development efforts?
+Just like on Facebook or Twitter, users can follow brands, influencers, or friends that create content related to their interests, get information to help plan their trips, and book different services directly from the TripAdvisor platform.

 Through these updates, TripAdvisor is turning into a personalized information feed based on previous searches or interests.
-According to TripAdvisor themselves, the company will be the "world's first travel feed that automatically adapts the information show about the destination the user’s looking for through recommendations and inspiration from family members, friends, and experts they trust.”
+According to the TripAdvisor app and website themselves, the company will be the “world’s first travel feed that automatically adapts the information shown about the destination the user’s looking for through recommendations and inspiration from family members, friends, and experts they trust.”

 According to CEO and Co-Founder, Stephen Kaufer, “the new TripAdvisor is the only travel site that takes social tools, incredible content, and the ability to make reservations while combining the joy of planning and discovering in a single experience.
 We’re helping our users at every step of their trip, turning ourselves into a more personalized, inspirational, and useful TripAdvisor.”

 On both the website and tourism app, TripAdvisor has used machine learning to unite all the data it gets from each user to guide them towards a unique experience wholly geared towards their tastes.
-By knowing who they follow, what they've done on their past trips, and who their friends are, they’re able to create a personalized itinerary for their next vacation.
-In this way, they ensure that the eager travel stays on their website, consumes content, shares, and even ends a purchasing process.
-The challenge tourism companies have ahead of them is to be able to reach their buyer persona, captivate it, and make it loyal.
+By knowing who they follow, what they’ve done on their past trips, and who their friends are, they can create a personalized itinerary for their next vacation.
+In this way, they ensure that the eager traveler stays on their website, consumes content, shares, and ends a purchasing process.
+The challenge tourism companies have ahead of them is to reach their buyer persona, captivate them, and make them loyal.

 “Think back to the days when you went in to see a travel agent and when they helped create that guide for you – but the travel agent didn’t really know you and might not have even been to the destination you were interested in,” says Kaufer, “Now with machine learning we have the ability to create that guide for you: we connect you with people who have been there and experienced that location, and with locals on the ground.
 Nobody does it today, but in five years I think it will be easier for the traveler to focus on the experience rather than spend time sorting through the options.”